June-buggy/Project_01/README.md

 **Implications**: These findings hold important implications for employers and policymakers.
 Employers should consider proactive measures to encourage the utilization of mental health resources, such as promoting awareness campaigns and fostering a supportive workplace culture.
 For self-employed individuals, tailored interventions may be needed to address the barriers preventing them from seeking help despite having access to resources.

-In conclusion, this analysis sheds light on utilizing mental health resources among employees and self-employed individuals in the tech industry.
+**Conclusion**: This analysis sheds light on utilizing mental health resources among employees and self-employed individuals in the tech industry.
 The results emphasize the need for targeted strategies to bridge the gap between resource availability and utilization, ultimately fostering better mental health support within the workforce.